 Digital dashboards and interfaces, like a payment terminal in a department store or a public transportation system, work in the same way.
 Within the span of a few clicks or a few selections, a user is in control of the important information and functions.
 But, without ever needing to click anything at all, you’ve also got the most important information, right up front.

-And, the best part is that digital dashboards are highly visual, intuitive and are built for a human’s most common behavioral processes and requirements.
+And, the best part is that digital dashboards systems are highly visual, intuitive and are built for a human’s most common behavioral processes and requirements.

 Think about, for example, a hostess trying to anticipate a restaurant’s flow of customers, prioritizing each wait staff’s section and diners’ own preferences and party size.